spiegel421/musicord-bot/README.md

 As well as top-recommended artists, albums, etc., based on prior listening.

-At one point, I had desgned a web crawler designed to gather data from RateYourMusic.com.
+At one point, I had designed a web crawler intended to gather data from RateYourMusic.com.

 This technically went against the website's crawling policy.

 So, I also wrote code to try to reduce the timespan of successive calls by the crawler to the site, so the bot wouldn't get my IP banned.

 This proved insufficient.
-I eventually set up a remote EC2 instance over AWS that regularly changed IP addresses to those usually expected from regular visitors.
+I eventually set up a remote EC2 instance over AWS that regularly changed IP addresses to those usually expected from normal visitors.

 I kept this going for a while.